salbregh/codams-n.EXTgirls/README.md

-# Get the best rest!
+# Get the best rest and do not save the rest for last!
 ### Hello and welcome to our GitHub repository for the TomToms n.EXT hackaton! 🚛
 ![Alt text](/pics/trucker.jpeg "Trucks")
 We are CODAM's n.EXT level girls (from left to right) Tessa, Sanne, Maria and Mares.
 We have developed a tool for truck drivers to find and rate resting points to improve efficiency and safety during truck drivers' delivery.